thegreenpaladin/ahsan-portfolio/README.md

 To customize the template, you can edit the files in the `app` directory.
 The `app` directory contains the following files:

 - `layout.js`: Contains the main layout of the app and the global styles.
-- `page.js`: Contains the main page layout.
+- `page.js`: Contains the layout of the main page.